 Losing, or at least not gaining weight, is hard for most of us.
 While there is no magic bullet, the good news is that nature has a lot of the answers.
 Movement, fresh foods, fresh air, sleep, mindfulness… For most of us, it’s the good old basics that are the foundation for a healthy weight.
 And it is also nature that provides us with “tricks” to help us along the way.
 Ginger is one of nature’s brilliant “tricks”.
 Humans have used ginger for thousands of years.
-In Jamu, Indonesia’s traditional herbal medicine, ginger is one of the most revered staples for a healthy metabolism and immune system Here is why it helps with weight management.
+In Jamu, Indonesia’s traditional herbal medicine, ginger is one of the most revered staples for a healthy metabolism and immune system.
+Here is why it helps with weight management.
 It works!

 Ginger Boosts Your Metabolism

 Ginger is a spice.
 If you notice how your belly gets warm after eating ginger, it’s not your imagination.
-Ginger warms the body because it increases your metabolism, which is crucial for loosing weight and maintaining it.
+Ginger warms the body because it increases your metabolism, which is crucial for losing weight and maintaining it.

 Ginger Suppresses Your Appetite and Increases Satiety

 A study by the New York Obesity Research Center and Columbia University showed that participants that consumed ginger before breakfast felt fuller right after breakfast and long thereafter, compared to those that did not take the ginger supplement.
 It has been theorized that ginger improves leptin levels.
 Leptin is a compound that plays a role in feeling full and satisfied after a meal

 It really works.
 I have tried it as a way to control my appetite, by drinking a cup of ginger tea before the meal.
 I will still be hungry but less ravenous, which means it’s easier to slow down, be mindful with every bite, which in turn makes you more aware of when you are full.